-- The State requires County Behavioral Health Plans (which include Behavioral Health Plans and DMC-ODS Plans) to comply with BHIN 24-020 to ensure covered services are available, accessible, and in accordance with timely access requirements as well as time or distance standards per the Medicaid Managed Care Final Rule (Mega Regs). - In addition, BHP's are required, per BHIN 22-032, to report data on its network providers using the "274" standard, which is an Electronic Data Interchange selected by DHCS to ensure provider network data submitted to DHCS is consistent, uniform, and aligns with national standards.
+- The State requires County Behavioral Health Plans (which include Mental Health Plans and DMC-ODS Plans) to comply with BHIN 25-013 to ensure covered services are available, accessible, and in accordance with timely access requirements as well as time or distance standards per the Medicaid Managed Care Final Rule (Mega Regs). - In addition, Behavioral Health Plans are required, per BHIN 22-032, to report data on its network providers using the "274" standard which is an Electronic Data Interchange selected by DHCS to ensure provider network data submitted to DHCS is consistent, uniform, and aligns with national standards.
 This information is used by DHCS to monitor whether the BHP's provider network is adequate to support the estimated need and demand for behavioral health services.
-Required provider information, inclusive of identifying information, is sent to DHCS monthly for these purposes. - The System of Care (SOC) Application hosted by Optum (BHS' Administrative Services Organization) is intended to streamline workflows and provide data collection related to Network Adequacy.
-Additionally, the information from the SOC Application is used to create information used for the Provider Directory which is also a state requirement.
+Required provider information, inclusive of identifying information, is sent to DHCS on a monthly basis for these purposes. - The SOC Application hosted by Optum (BHS' Administrative Services Organization) is intended to streamline workflows and provider data collection related to Network Adequacy.